 This is a bit of an inverse from everything else so far because we’ve only been talking about how to save money.
 How about instead of saving money, we look at how you can passively make money while you’re away.

-For instance, if you lived in Brussels and you rented your apartment for 2 for a full month, your earning potential could be 1,380 EUR.
+For instance, if you lived in Brussels and you listed your apartment for 2 for a full month, your earning potential could be 1,380 EUR.
 In a bigger city like London, you could be earning closer to 3,500 EUR – that should easily cover rent and then some.

 Take advantage of travel rewards